roge-rm/otto/README.md

 <img src=https://raw.githubusercontent.com/roge-rm/otto/main/pictures/otto_1.jpg width=400>

+**I have been notified that the Geekworm X306 board has been updated to remove the USB ports and is no longer an option for this project.
+This will work with any USB/battery hat (or combination thereof) that can be used with a Raspberry Pi so if you find another battery and another USB hub or some combination of those you can still make something like this - just not with the housing I designed.**

 ### Parts required:
 * <a href=https://geekworm.com/products/x306>Geekworm X306 USB Hub/UPS Expansion board for Raspberry Pi Zero W/2W</a>
 * Raspberry Pi Zero 2W or W